-Upon completion of our IPO, we granted an aggregate of 37,500 LTIP Units to our executive officers and directors and to certain employees of Freedom Mortgage who provide services to us.
-These LTIP Units were granted pursuant to our 2013 Equity Incentive Plan.
-The LTIP Units granted to our executive officers, Mr. Lown and Mr. Levine, and our non-executive Chairman of the Board, Mr. Middleman, and to employees of our Manager and Freedom Mortgage who provide services to us, vest ratably over the three-year period beginning on October 9, 2013.
-For information regarding the LTIP Units granted to Mr. Levine, please see "Executive Compensation."
-For information regarding equity awards to Mr. Middleman and our independent directors, please see "Director Compensation."
+In June 2014, we granted a total of 31,350 LTIP Units to our executive officers, Mr. Lown and Mr. Levine, and our non-executive Chairman of the Board, Mr. Middleman, and to employees of Freedom Mortgage who provide services to us through our Manager.
+These LTIP Units vest ratably over the three-year period beginning on June 10, 2014.
+For information regarding the LTIP Units granted to Mr. Lown and Mr. Levine, please see "Executive Compensation."
+For information regarding equity awards to Mr. Middleman and to our independent directors, please see "Director Compensation."